in , ,

 The Making of Strawberry Jam

-- Pectin: A natural substance found in fruits, pectin is added to help thicken the jam, giving it a spreadable consistency.
+• Pectin – This natural substance aids in thickening the jam, giving it that desirable spreadable consistency.

 Step-by-Step Process

-- Cooking the Jam: Combine the prepared strawberries with sugar in a large pot.
-Let them sit for a few minutes to draw out the strawberries’ natural juices.
-Add lemon juice and bring the mixture to a boil over medium-high heat, stirring frequently to prevent burning.
-Once boiling, add pectin and continue to boil until the mixture reaches the setting point.
+Combine the strawberries and sugar in a wide pot.
+Let them sit briefly so the sugar can draw out the juices.
+Then, stir in the lemon juice and bring everything to a boil over medium-high heat.
+To avoid burning, stir frequently.
+Once boiling, add the pectin and keep boiling until the jam reaches its setting point.

-- Canning and Storage: Sterilize jars and lids by boiling them in water.
-Pour the hot jam into the jars, leaving a small space at the top.
-Wipe the rims clean, place the lids on, and screw the bands on tightly.
-Process the jars in a boiling water bath for 10 minutes to seal.
-Once cooled, check the seals, label, and store in a cool, dark place.
+Sterilize jars and lids by boiling them.
+Carefully ladle the hot jam into jars, leaving a bit of headspace.
+Clean the rims, seal the jars, and process them in a boiling water bath for 10 minutes.
+Once cool, check the seals, label them, and store in a cool, dark place.

 Types of Strawberry Jam

-- Organic vs. Non-organic: Organic jams are made with strawberries grown without synthetic pesticides or fertilizers.
+• Organic vs. Non-organic: Organic jam uses strawberries grown without synthetic pesticides or fertilizers, appealing to health-conscious consumers.

-- Preserves vs. Jellies: Preserves contain chunks of fruit, whereas jellies are smooth and clear.
+• Preserves vs. Jellies: Preserves include chunks of fruit, offering a more rustic texture, whereas jellies are smooth and filtered for clarity.

 Best Practices for Making and Storing